Skip to main content

-There are 14 fully funded scholarships available for students to complete MSM30116 Certificate III in Process Manufacturing and PMA20116 Certificate II in Process Plant Operations.
+There are 14 funded scholarship places available.
+The program includes completion of the following qualifications: MSM30116 Certificate III in Process Manufacturing and PMA20116 Certificate II in Process Plant Operations

-After the program, graduates often start apprenticeships or traineeships in the industry (process plant operator, electrical, mechanical) or go on to further study in the oil & gas and engineering field.
-The outcomes are strong and many have been employed by companies such as BHP, Alcoa, Woodside, Rio Tinto, CSBP and Tronox.
+After the program, graduates often start apprenticeships or traineeships in the industry (process plant operator, electrical, mechanical) or go on to further study in the oil & gas and resources field.
+The outcomes are strong, and many have been employed by companies such as Chevron, BHP, Alcoa, Woodside, Rio Tinto, CSBP and Tronox.

 Qualifications: